Cleveland Clinic logo

 Call 911 or your local emergency number if:

-• Your stable angina suddenly becomes worse, happens without a usual trigger or doesn’t go away
+• Stable angina suddenly becomes worse, happens without a usual trigger or doesn’t go away (this can be a sign of unstable angina)

 A note from Cleveland Clinic

-You’ve probably seen enough movies to know what chest pain looks like.
-But angina may not make you clutch your chest or collapse.
-It might not even feel like pain.
-It may be more subtle.
-And it may come and go so quickly that you question if it’s even a big deal.
+You’ve probably seen enough movies to imagine what chest pain looks like.
+But angina might not make you clutch your chest or collapse.
+It may not even feel like pain.
+It may be subtle or come and go so quickly that you question if it’s a big deal.

 Advertisement